 By FRANK ELTMAN

-Most environmentalists support a research and development facility to replace the laboratory if the island is eventually sold, but are adamant that most of the island should remain in its natural state.
+Most of the environmentalists said they would support a research and development facility to replace the laboratory but were adamant that most of the island should remain in its natural state.

 Copyright 2010 The Associated Press.